Understanding Tax Liability for Investments

 What are realized gains and losses?

-Realized gains and losses happened when something that you own changes in value.
+Realized gains and losses happen when something that you own changes in value.
 This can happen whether or not you actually sell an investment.
 Realized gains and losses can create future or potential tax liabilities or tax benefits, but these are generally not part of your current tax situation except for knowing about them and that they might affect your taxes in the future.

 For example, you might own a stock that has soared in value since you bought it.
 If you were to sell it, you would likely have a tax liability in the year of the sale.
-If you haven’t sold it, you have realized an increase in value but if you don’t actually sell it then you only have a potential tax liability.
+If you haven’t sold it, you have realized an increase in value, but if you don’t actually sell it then you only have a potential tax liability.
 If the value were to drop to what you paid for the stock, then your realized gain drops, and so does your potential tax liability.

 What are recognized gains and losses?

 On the other hand, recognized gains and losses are what you usually have when you actually sell an investment for a different amount than your cost for it (more specifically, your “adjusted cost basis”).
 The transaction of selling converts a realized gain or loss into a recognized gain or loss.
 For tax purposes, most investors try to postpone the recognition of gains and the tax liability that typically goes with them while recognizing losses as soon it benefits them.

 After determining whether you have a realized or recognized tax liability, often the next step is determining the amount of the tax liability.
 Like most things in the tax world, the answer to how much tax you will pay is – “it depends.”